How do those of us in the villages represent our views and take action?

 - Change of use to housing land, e.g. the Goldings Farm plans, cutting trees, Haverhill relief road

 Decisions for Little Thurlow Parish Council are made monthly at meetings held at the village hall on the third Tuesday of every month (except August).
+Great Thurlow Parish Council meets about once every two months.
 Parishioners are always welcome to attend.
 Each meeting has a public session where villagers may voice their opinions.
-About five years ago about fifty parishioners attended a Parish Council meeting when we were considering an application to build houses near the village school.
+About fifty parishioners attended a Parish Council meeting when we were considering an application to build houses near the village school.

-The largest items on which the Parish Council spends money are establishing & maintaining the village website, the Village Link, cutting the grass at The Sports Club, including maintaining the play equipment.
+The largest items on which the Parish Councils spend money are establishing & maintaining the village website, the Village Link, cutting the grass at The Sports Club, including maintaining the play equipment.